riot/riot.github.io/api.md

 </my-component>
 ```

-If you want to know more about Typescript compilation you might check [the Riot.js typescript support](/compiler/#typescript-support)
+If you want to know more about TypeScript compilation you might check [the Riot.js typescript support](/compiler/#typescript-support)

 ### riot.version